 There are instances where you may elect to provide us with personal information.
 If you fill out one of our feedback or request forms or send us e-mail, you are transmitting the information that appears to you in the form or the message.
 This will typically include information like your name, mailing address, e-mail address, the kind of request you are making, and any other information necessary to fulfill your request.
 You never transfer personally identifying information that you do not enter yourself.
 This is always your option; this information cannot be collected unless you specifically elect to send it to us.
 This information is used internally only for the purpose of fulfilling the request or for contacting you directly and is not given or sold to any other organization.

 When you submit personally identifying information via one of our feedback or application forms, that information is also encrypted, or scrambled, by your browser before it is transmitted back to our website.
 This effectively prevents anyone from intercepting and reading any personal information about you.
-Note that this encryption does not take place if you send us e-mail, but only when you use your web browser with one of our sites forms.
+Note that this encryption does not take place if you send us e-mail.

 Cookies and Other Tracking Methods